ph7klw76/gromac_note/intermolecular_distance.md

 done
 ```

-to create gaussian file to coupling the electronic coupling run the script code below
+to create gaussian file to coupling the electronic coupling run the script code below for pair

 ```plaintext
 # Input text file containing the file pairs